Board of Trustees

 Trustee since 2020

 Hala Lattouf is currently a managing partner at AYA for Consultancy and Development.
-In the recent past she served as Jordanian Minister of Social Development and as a Senator in the Jordanian Parliament, where she chaired the Labour and Social Development Committee and the Japanese-Jordanian Friendship Committee.
+In the recent past she served as Jordan’s minister of social development and as a senator in the Jordanian Parliament, where she chaired the Labour and Social Development Committee and the Japanese-Jordanian Friendship Committee.
 She has extensive experience working to alleviate poverty and in advocating for underrepresented and vulnerable populations, in particular women and children, and has held positions and directed projects related to these interests in the United Nations and with the World Bank, in addition to her posts in the Jordanian Government.
-As Executive Director of World-Links Arab Region she created programs that improved educational outcomes, economic opportunities, and global understanding for youth in the Arab region.
-In her time at the Ministry of Tourism and Antiquities she has worked to protect archaeological sites, Petra in particular, and in so doing has developed a deep interest in preserving and protecting archaeological and cultural heritage.
-Ms. Lattouf’s educational background is in economics and she received an M.Sc. in Accounting and Finance from the London School of Economics and Political Science.
+As executive director of World-Links Arab Region, she created programs that improved educational outcomes, economic opportunities, and global understanding for youth.
+In her time at the Ministry of Tourism and Antiquities, she has worked to protect archaeological sites, Petra in particular, and in so doing has developed a deep interest in preserving and protecting archaeological and cultural heritage.
+Ms. Lattouf’s educational background is in economics and she received an MSc in accounting and finance from the London School of Economics and Political Science.

 Mr. Guillaume Malle